Mettwasser/6aia/README.md

 https://dsc.gg/6aia

 ## Library used
 I am using nextcord, a fork of Danny's discord.py.
-I haven't switched back yet and I am currently not looking to do so.
+I haven't switched back yet and I am currently not planing to do so.